UPC APC and PC fiber connector polish types

 What Is an APC Connector?

 The APC (Angled Physical Contact) connector takes optical performance a step further by introducing an 8-degree angled ferrule end-face.
-This slight angle directs reflected light into the cladding rather than back toward the light source, reducing return loss to −60 dB or better.
+This slight angle directs reflected light into the cladding rather than back toward the light source, achieving lower reflectance than UPC in designs that require angled-polish performance.

 APC connectors are easily identifiable by their green color and are the preferred choice for applications that require ultra-low reflection — such as analog signal transmission, CATV, 5G backhaul, and passive optical networks (PON).